Dramatic Shift from Cable to Streaming Services

 Here are key findings from the national survey of adults in the U.S.

-The Colling Media market research team uncovered good news for The Walt Disney Company.
-A robust 46% of consumers say they are likely or very likely to subscribe to Disney’s $12.99 service bundle of Hulu, ESPN+, and Disney+.
+4. A robust 46% of consumers say they are likely or very likely to subscribe to Disney’s $12.99 service bundle of Hulu, ESPN+, and Disney+.
+This is good news for The Walt Disney Company as the Colling Media market research team discovered.

-Consumers were also asked how they feel about ads interrupting YouTube videos.
-A statistically significant 60% of consumers say they are annoyed by the ads.
+5. When asked how they feel about ads interrupting YouTube videos, 60% of consumers say they are annoyed by the ads.
 Of those who say they are annoyed by the ads, 55% say they are most annoyed with the advertiser, while 45% are irritated by YouTube.

 Streaming Services INSIGHT